inkVerb/VIP/501-shell/Lesson-08.md

 | **B-7** :// `localhost/web/edit.php` *(Ctrl + R to reload)*

+*Note the Slug was updated because this is technically a new piece*

 *Use Ctrl + Shift + C in browser to see the developer view*

 *Note:*